microsoft/DataOps/Python/azureml-pipeline-databricks/README.md

 This samples automates the provisioning of an ML execution environment using Terraform, and the provisioning and execution of an Azure ML Pipeline that runs a Databricks notebook doing data engineering.

+* Deployment of Azure ML and Databricks infrastructure using Terraform (based on the [Terraform Azure DevOps starter sample](https://github.com/microsoft/terraform-azure-devops-starter)).
+* Provisioning of Databricks accounts and notebooks with Azure AD authentication, using the [databricks-client](https://pypi.org/project/databricks-client/) module.
+* Unit testing of Databricks notebooks with PySpark, using the [databricks-test](https://pypi.org/project/databricks-test/) module.
+* Integrating a [Databricks step](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-your-first-pipeline#databricks) into an Azure ML pipeline.

 This sample is meant to be combined with [the MLOpsPython repository](https://github.com/microsoft/MLOpsPython) in order to add ETL / feature engineering to an ML training pipeline.
 The MLOpsPython repository contains templates for subsequent steps of an MLOps pipeline, such as ML model building, validation and scoring image deployment.

+In this sample, Databricks is used for feature engineering previously to building an ML model.
+A Databricks step can also be used for model training and model batch scoring.

 ## Contents